rowanhill/wiremock-php/Readme.md

 help with interacting with WireMock.

 ### Differences to Java API
+To provide a fluent interface, the WireMock Java API makes use of statically imported methods (which act upon a default static instance), but it's also possible to act directly upon a Java WireMock instance (using slightly differently named methods).

-Unfortunately, PHP doesn't support anything like Java's static import of methods, so the result is slightly less pretty than the Java API.
-Most methods are static on the WireMock class, but methods which are static in Java are instance methods in PHP.
+Unfortunately, PHP doesn't support anything like Java's static import of methods, so there's not much point in mimicking the Java API's static instance pattern.
+Instead, in wiremock-php some methods which are static in Java are instance methods.
 Those methods are:

-- stubFor
-- verify
+- `stubFor`
-- findAll
+- `verify`
-- reset, resetToDefault, resetAllScenarios
+- `findAll`
+- `reset`, `resetToDefault`, `resetAllScenarios`
-- setGlobalFixedDelay, addRequestProcessingDelay
+- `setGlobalFixedDelay`, `addRequestProcessingDelay`
-- isAlive (not part of the WireMock API, used to check if the standalone service is up and running)

-Also, Java has an overload of withBody() that takes a byte array.
-Byte arrays are less common in PHP, so instead, `withBodyData()` is provided, which takes a string to base64 encoded.
+Also, Java has an overload of `withBody` that takes a byte array.
+Byte arrays are less common in PHP, so instead, `withBodyData` is provided, which takes a string to base64 encoded.
 To produce an appropriate string from an array of bytes, use [pack](http://php.net/pack).

+In addition, wiremock-php adds the instance method `isAlive`.
+This polls the standalone WireMock instance until an OK response is received or a timeout is reached, allowing your PHP code to wait until WireMock is ready.

 ### Example
 A typical usage looks something like the following: